 Abstract-A fundamental challenge in retinal surgery is safely navigating a surgical tool to a desired goal position on the retinal surface while avoiding damage to surrounding tissues, a procedure that typically requires tens-of-microns accuracy.
-In practice, the surgeon relies on depth-estimation skills to localize the tool-tip with respect to the retina and perform the toolnavigation task, which can be prone to human error.
-To alleviate such uncertainty, prior work has introduced ways to assist the surgeon by estimating the tool-tip distance to the retina and providing haptic or auditory feedback.
+In practice, the surgeon relies on depth-estimation skills to localize the tool-tip with respect to the retina in order to perform the tool-navigation task, which can be prone to human error.
+To alleviate such uncertainty, prior work has introduced ways to assist the surgeon by estimating the tooltip distance to the retina and providing haptic or auditory feedback.
 However, automating the tool-navigation task itself remains unsolved and largely unexplored.
 Such a capability, if reliably automated, could serve as a building block to streamline complex procedures and reduce the chance for tissue damage.
-Towards this end, we propose to automate the tool-navigation task by mimicking the perceptionaction feedback loop of an expert surgeon.
+Towards this end, we propose to automate the toolnavigation task by learning to mimic expert demonstrations of the task.
 Specifically, a deep network is trained to imitate expert trajectories toward various locations on the retina based on recorded visual servoing to a given goal specified by the user.
-The proposed autonomous navigation system is evaluated in simulation and in real-life experiments using a silicone eye phantom.
-We show that the network can reliably navigate a surgical tool to various desired locations within 137 μm accuracy in phantom experiments and 94 μm in simulation, and generalizes well to unseen situations such as in the presence of auxiliary surgical tools, variable eye backgrounds, and brightness conditions.
+The proposed autonomous navigation system is evaluated in simulation and in physical experiments using a silicone eye phantom.
+We show that the network can reliably navigate a needle surgical tool to various desired locations within 137 μm accuracy in physical experiments and 94 μm in simulation on average, and generalizes well to unseen situations such as in the presence of auxiliary surgical tools, variable eye backgrounds, and brightness conditions.